10 CEO Secrets to Launching a Million-Dollar Startup

 Take advantage of your unfair advantages

 What do these three things have in common: advanced knowledge of artificial intelligence, access to a supply chain, and a relationship with an influencer who will promote your product?
 They’re all unfair advantages that can give your company a leg up on the competition.
 Whatever it is, everybody has one, but simply having one is not enough.
 You must ruthlessly capitalize on it.
 An advantage doesn’t mean you need to know a celebrity with 50 million followers.
 Thrive Market capitalized on its own version of influencers: regular folks with large social followings who love posting about food.
 No matter how big or small, everybody has an unfair advantage.
 You must take advantage of it!
+Can you answer this CEO’s favorite interview question?

 Do what you do best, and outsource the rest